ElNiak/PANTHER/README.md

 ## :rocket: Overview

-PFV harnesses cutting-edge techniques in network protocol verification, merging the capabilities of the Shadow network simulator with the Ivy formal verification tool.
-This powerful combination facilitates the examination of time properties in network protocols.
-A specialized time module enhances Ivy, enabling it to handle complex quantitative-time properties with greater precision.
-PFV's effectiveness is highlighted through its application to the QUIC protocol.
-By refining QUIC's formal specification in Ivy, the tool not only verifies essential aspects of the protocol but also exposes real-world implementation errors, demonstrating its practical utility.
+PANTHER combines advanced techniques in network protocol verification, integrating the Shadow network simulator with the Ivy formal verification tool.
+This powerful synergy allows for the detailed examination of time properties in network protocols.
+A specialized time module enhances Ivy's capabilities, enabling it to handle complex quantitative-time properties with greater precision.

+PANTHER's effectiveness is demonstrated through its application to the QUIC protocol.
+By refining QUIC's formal specification in Ivy, PANTHER not only verifies essential aspects of the protocol but also identifies real-world implementation errors, showcasing its practical utility.
 This innovative integration paves the way for more thorough, efficient, and precise protocol testing and verification.

 ### :heavy_plus_sign: Multi-Protocol Support

-PFV supports multiple protocols.
-Add new protocol specifications in the `protocols` directory, following the existing structure.
+PANTHER supports multiple protocols.
+To add new protocol specifications, place them in the `protocols` directory following the existing structure.
+Currently supported protocols include:
-For now the following protocols are supported:
 - [X] QUIC
 - [X] MiniP
 - [ ] BGP